 The Secondary Education Track recognizes the need for secondary school teachers to have a strong professional education component and to be knowledgeable in a number of subject areas.
-Students enrolled in the Secondary Education Track will complete coursework in two content areas-a specialization and a BEd minor.
+Candidates enrolled in the Secondary Education Track will complete coursework in two content areas-a Specialization and a BEd Minor.

-Because of the careful sequencing of courses in the Bachelor of Education degree, students should note the Admission Policy for the School of Education.
+Because of the careful sequencing of courses in the Bachelor of Education degree, candidates should note the Admission Policy for the School of Education.